Everything to know about the Oscars

 The show's producers, Jennifer Todd and Michael De Luca, announced the first round of presenters on Feb.
 16.

-Laura Dern, Jennifer Garner, Tom Holland, Margot Robbie and Daniela Vega are also slated to appear, along with past Oscar winners Mahershala Ali, Viola Davis and Emma Stone.
+Laura Dern, Jennifer Garner, Tom Holland, Margot Robbie and Daniela Vega are also slated to present, along with past Oscar winners Mahershala Ali, Viola Davis and Emma Stone.

 On Feb.
-21, the producers announced that "Wonder Woman" star Gal Gadot and "Star Wars" actor Mark Hamill will appear on the show.
+21, the producers announced that "Wonder Woman" star Gal Gadot and "Star Wars" actor Mark Hamill will also take the stage.
 Hamill's "The Last Jedi" co-stars Oscar Isaac and Kelly Marie Tran will also be presenters.

-In addition, Armie Hammer, Lin-Manuel Miranda, Gina Rodriguez and Zendaya also have been booked as presenters.
+Armie Hammer, Lin-Manuel Miranda, Gina Rodriguez and Zendaya have also been booked as presenters.

 Why is the award called an Oscar?